 Please see "Mentoring Program - Documents" for supporting materials.

 Mentors are often from engineering, computer science, and physics backgrounds.
 Occasionally, we have mentors from math, chemistry, biochemistry, biology, and Earth & Planetary science backgrounds.

 We NEVER have medical professionals serving as mentors.
 Freshmen and sophomores who are interested in health science can still sign up for a mentor, as early-level students can still gain something from mentors outside of health science.
 Juniors and seniors would benefit more from mentors within their field.
 So, juniors and seniors interested in health science may not be matched with a mentor.
 If you would like to build relationships with a health professional or explore health-related careers, visit the Office for Pre-Health Professions at prehealthprofessions.unm.edu.

-The program recruits professional mentors on a rolling basis.
-Professional mentors can sign up to be a mentor by completing the electronic mentor interest form by clicking the “PROFESSIONAL MENTOR” button at the top of this webpage.
+The program recruits STEM professionals on a rolling basis.
+Mentors can sign up to be a mentor by completing the electronic mentor interest form linked at the top of this page.

 Mentors and mentees meet for about an hour a week (preferably an in-person meeting).
 Meeting times and activities are arranged by the mentors and mentees.
 Mentorships last approximately a semester, unless both mentor and mentee wish to extend the partnership.

 Students are encouraged to work with their mentor on a long-term goal, such as exploring different college majors or STEM fields, applying for internships, getting involved in research, meeting other scientists and engineers, and more.